Graph Exploration with Embedding-Guided Layouts: Evaluation

-\textbf{Node-related metrics} ($N_{sp}$ and $N_{oc}$): GEGraph (node2vec-a) is superior to others in terms of $N_{sp}$ because the introduction of attributed graph embedding makes related nodes gather closely and the communities are distinguishable.
-GEGraph (node2vec-a) performs well on $N_{oc}$ with small datasets (e.g., Webkb and Facebook) and has a relatively good performance with large datasets.
+\textbf{Aesthetics-related metrics} ($N_{sp}$, $N_{oc}$, and $E_{c}$): GEGraph (node2vec-a) is superior to others in terms of $N_{sp}$ because the introduction of attributed graph embedding makes related nodes gather closely and the communities are distinguishable.
+GEGraph (node2vec-a) performs well on $N_{oc}$ and $E_{c}$ with small datasets (e.g., Facebook) and has a not bad performance with large datasets (at least there are no outliers).
+So the layouts' community awareness comes at the cost of a small increase in node occlusions and edge crossings on top of the visualizations remaining visually appealing.
 F-R, PH, graphTPP, and DRGraph include outliers in terms of $N_{oc}$ with specific datasets, which lead to the nodes placed in a compact form.
-GraphTSNE has no outliers on the two metrics but most metric values are at an intermediate level, so the communities are not visually distinguishable enough, and there is still some clutter in the layout.
+GraphTSNE has no outliers on the metrics but most values are at an intermediate level, so the communities are not visually distinguishable enough, and there is still some clutter in the layout.

-\textbf{Edge-related metrics} ($M_{a}$, $M_{l}$, $E_{c}$, and $E_{c,outside}$): GEGraph (node2vec-a) performs relatively poorly on the four metrics but is largely above average.
-This is because the layout's community awareness comes at the cost of an increase in the value of edge-related metrics.
-But we have achieved a good balance so that the layout is still visually appealing.
-A failure example is DRGraph in the Les Mis{\'e}rables dataset (Figure \ref{fig:layout_result}).
-It obtains the best performance in angle-related ($M_{a}$) and edge length-related ($M_{l}$) metrics, so the nodes are evenly distributed in the layout.
-However, it can not reveal the community information as it performs poorly in community-related metrics.

-Ultimately, GEGraph achieves a comparable layout quality to other methods, especially on community-related metrics.
-It can strike a good balance between aesthetic and exploration goals.
+Overall, GEGraph outperformed on the metrics, especially on the community-related metrics.
+The generated visualizations can highlight community information while retaining the aesthetics of the layout.